 Limerick Lane was recently sold again.
 More on that to come.

 The property is just south of Healdsburg at the end of Limerick Lane.
 The fruit goes to Limerick Lane, Carlisle, AldenAlli, Matthiasson and Bedrock.

-Purple in color.
-14.8% ABV.
-Sublime nose of red fruits, peach, anise and pepper.
-Medium to full bodied with mouth watering acidity.
-Terrific structure and texture.
-Impeccable balance.
-Black cherry, raspberry compote, licorice and white pepper on the palate.
-Exceptional length on the finish.
-Just a stunning Zinfandel that is absolutely singing right now.
-Best over the next 2-3 years.
+Dark red in color.
+14.7% ABV.
+Pretty nose of red fruits, peach and pepper.
+Medium body with perfect acidity.
+Elegant and fresh with bright fruits.
+Cherry, raspberry liqueur, cocoa and pepper on the palate.
+The finish is long and silk.
+Gorgeous Zinfandel that is absolutely singing.
+Best over the next 1-2 years.

 I’ve been following Limerick Lane since the early 90’s.
 Consistently delicious Zins and the vineyard could not be in better hands right now.
 The mailing list here is highly recommended.
 The 2019 was recently released and should be available at retail.

 I blogged about Limerick Lane Vineyard previously in Top 10 Old Vine Zinfandel Vineyards and A Visit to Limerick Lane.